stehrn/whitepages/README.md

    * We will need to validate these, so some sort of _validator_ will be needed, a `NameValidator` and `NumberValidator`, obtained via a `ValidatorFactory`
    * A name or number may be able to validate itself if its improves the design, be careful not to break the 'O' of SOLID though, and inject a relevant validator in
    * We should have something to represent our search request, a `DirectoryLookupRequest`, it wil have a handle on a (validated) `Name` or `Number`
-   * Send `DirectoryLookupRequest` to something that is going to help execute the query and return a result (via callback): a `DirectoryLookup` (add 'Service' onto end?)
+   * Send `DirectoryLookupRequest` to something that is going to help execute the query and return a result (via callback): a `DirectoryLookup`
    * We'll get back a `DirectoryLookupResponse`, it will have references to `Name`'s and `Number`'s, or something representing an error
    * We'll need something to _proxy_ the external service, a `ExternalDirectoryLookup`, it will need to consider itself as a _singleton_ to ensure only one connection opened
+   * A `DirectoryLookup` will need to have a ref to the `ExternalDirectoryLookup`
    * TODO - continue....